1964 Danish Cup final: Second half

 At the very beginning of the second half, Carl Bertelsen was able to get through Odense KFUM's defensive lines, but Tage Jørgensen managed to tackle and prevent a goal.
 A few minutes later a surprising shot towards the goal by Helge Jørgensen — his best attempt in the entire match, following a pass from half back Jørgen Larsen — was saved in flying style by EfB's keeper Erik Gaardhøje, resulting in the opponent being given a corner kick.
 Esbjerg fB got a lead after 18 minutes of match action, when Bjarne Kikkenborg in a free position sent a pass from the back line on the left side over to Bertelsen, who was placed inside the goal area.
 Bertelsen rushed towards the target and without any hesitation he made a low flying flat shot with his left foot, scoring against Odense KFUM.
 The ball game was now constantly taking place outside Odense KFUM's goal.
 Esbjerg fB increased their lead to 2–0 after 25 minutes in the second half.
 A corner kick, executed by Knud Petersen, in the right side eventually arrived at Bertelsen, who failed his kick due to a tackle, but it eluded the defense and the ball continued to a free Kikkenborg a few meters from the goal, who scored by hitting the lower edge of the crossbar ending up in the net.
-Left half back J. Larsen and his team mate, T. Jørgensen, were present at the goal line, but unable to intervene.
+Left half back J. Larsen and his teammate, T. Jørgensen, were present at the goal line, but unable to intervene.

 Odense did not give up their attacks on their opponent's goal, trying to get a tie to the match, and any chance was followed through.
 They were eventually able to score their first goal, made by forward Niels Erik Kildemoes, 8 minutes before full time, reducing the score to 2–1.
 The prelude to the goal was created by H. Jørgensen, who in the left side dribbled his way past 2–3 Esbjerg players, attempting to pass the ball to centre-forward Freddy Hansen, who failed at his kick just outside Gaardhøje's reach, but the ball was picked up by KFUM's 19 years old right winger Kildemoes, who sent the ball into Esbjerg fB's net via the right goal post, between the legs of defender Preben Jensen.
 Afterwards, Esbjerg fB's innerwing Egon Jensen caused a corner kick, which resulted in two goal attempts by Bertelsen with T. Jørgensen saving on both occasions, despite Odense KFUM's pressure.
 Esbjerg were under much pressure from Odense in the final minutes of the cup final and centre half back John Madsen and right half back Jens Jørgen Hansen discredited their team with the audience by kicking the ball far out of the field in time-consuming maneuvers.